pennyfx/clarifai-docker-wrapper/README.md

-# Clarify API docker wrapper
+# Clarifai API docker wrapper

 This docker image handles the Auth token and then passes all requests on to the API.